-The international reputation of Scotland’s fashion industry is, by no means, a recent development.
-From our traditional Highland dress - the kilt - which dates back to the 16th century, to the contemporary designers currently gracing the catwalks and glossy pages of our fashion magazines, Scottish fashion has enviable credentials, which not only put us on the fashion map but also generate 8,400 jobs and a turnover of £835 million each year.
-The sector also exports to more than 150 countries worldwide, and has a vibrant future – underpinned by the quality, diversity, innovation and design of Scottish fashion.
+The international reputation of Scotland's fashion industry is by no means a recent development.
+From our traditional Highland dress - the kilt - which dates back to the 16th century, to the contemporary designers currently gracing the catwalks and glossy pages of fashion magazines, Scottish fashion has enviable credentials.
+Scotland exports to more than 150 countries worldwide, and has a bright future – underpinned by the quality, diversity, innovation and design of Scottish fashion.

 Harris Tweed, the only fabric in the world governed by its own Act of Parliament, celebrated its centenary year in 2011.
-The cloth is woven only in the Outer Hebrides by crofters in their own homes, using century-old methods.
-It is widely sold in the UK and exported to over 50 countries including Japan and Germany.
-Recently, sales of Harris Tweed have soared and the total production reached more than a million metres of cloth last year (and it expected to surpass that this year!).
+The cloth is woven only in the Outer Hebrides by crofters in their own homes, using methods that are centuries old.
+It's widely sold in the UK and exported to more than 50 countries around the world.
+Recently, sales of Harris Tweed have soared and the total production has reached more than a million metres of cloth a year.

 With craftsmanship perfected over 300 years, Scottish cashmere is another guarantee of quality.
 Only one mill in Britain carries out the entire cashmere weaving process from raw fibre to finished garment and that mill is located in the Scottish Highlands.
 Produced since the 18th century, cashmere is, for many, the last word in luxury.
 Scottish cashmere is supplied to some of the world's most prestigious fashion houses including Chanel, Prada, Louis Vuitton and Burberry.